Skip to Content

 A variety of source types are available in Jitterbit.
 See Sources for more.

 • Target: Double-click on the Target icon.
 For purposes of simplifying this example, we will output the result, status, and phase of the operation to an XML file.
 Click the Create New Target button, give your target a Name (e.g. Example Target).
-For this example, we are using a Private Agent with local files enabled, and thus select a Type of "Local File" and Browse to a location on the Private Agent where we want to save the data.
+For this example, we are using a private agent with local files enabled, and thus select a Type of "Local File" and Browse to a location on the private agent where we want to save the data.
 Enter a Folder and Filename you would like to save.

 Note